jane-rose/OctoLuban/README.rst

    You do not need to expand the filesystem, current versions of OctoPi do this automatically.

-OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
-Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.

-To install plugins from the commandline instead of OctoPrint's built-in plugin manager, :code:`pip` may be found at :code:`/home/pi/oprint/bin/pip`.
-Thus, an example install cmd may be:  :code:`/home/pi/oprint/bin/pip install <plugin-uri>`

-If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
-OctoPrint on OctoPi ships with correctly configured stream and snapshot URLs pointing at it.
-If necessary, you can reach it under `http://octopi.local/webcam/?action=stream <octopi.local/webcam/?action=stream>`_ and SSL respectively, or directly on its configured port 8080: `http://octopi.local:8080/?action=stream <octopi.local:8080/?action=stream>`_.

-CuraEngine is installed and OctoPrint ships pre-configured with the correct path to utilize it for on-board-slicing.
-Just import a Cura Slicing Profile in OctoPrint's settings and start slicing directly on your Pi.

 Features
 --------

-* `OctoPrint <http://octoprint.org>`_ host software for 3d printers out of the box
-* `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum performance for printing out of the box
 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
-* `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ pre-installed for slicing directly on the Raspberry Pi

 Developing
 ----------